lamyaeelmesaidy-gif/Paydota22-2/replit.md

 - **Mobile Stores**: Google Play Store and Apple App Store distribution

 ## Changelog
+- June 24, 2025: Updated keystore configuration to use signing_1750726650743.keystore with password protection and my-key-alias
+- June 24, 2025: Modified all build scripts and GitHub Actions workflows to use new keystore with authentication
 - June 24, 2025: Created comprehensive GitHub Actions workflows for automated Android APK building and Google Play Store deployment
 - June 24, 2025: Added automated CI/CD pipeline with artifact upload, release creation, and Play Store publishing
 - June 24, 2025: Implemented bilingual (Arabic/English) release notes and metadata for app store deployment